There are 4 independent blocks of time that can apply to a service: Duration, Processing Time, Finishing Time, and Transition Time.

 Transition Time: This block of time immediately follows either Duration or Finishing Time.
 Transition Time is allotted time where the service has been completed, but the service provider is unavailable.
 This is ofter referred to as break time, cleanup time, documentation time, or any reason why the service provider would want some time or a 'cushion' after the appointment.
 The service provider cannot be booked during this time.

 *To maximize profits, Boulevard by default allows staff members to be booked during processing time.
-Businesses can disable this feature by enabling Disable Booking During Processing.
-If enabled, customers will not be able to book appointments that fall within the processing times of other appointments.
-These settings can be added or adjusted in the Service Details for each service.
+Businesses can disable this feature by toggling Double Booking.
+If disabled, customers will not be able to book appointments that fall within the processing times of other appointments.
+This setting can be added or adjusted in the Service Details for each service.